 Does this really work?

-Anatol Rapoport is known for his application of mathematics, psychology, and game theory towards international conflict management and peace efforts (1).
+Anatol Rapoport is known for his application of mathematics, psychology, and game theory to international conflict management and peace efforts (1).
 Many therapy approaches, including the Gottman Method, stem from his influential research around this very topic of conflict management.
 Not only that, but I have had the luxury of witnessing the effectiveness of this approach within the therapy room.
 With clear ground rules being set and with consistent practice, many couples overcome this seemingly impossible continual conflict.

 Break the cycle